Xilinx/Vitis_Libraries/data_compression/README.rst

        $ export PLATFORM_REPO_PATHS=/opt/xilinx/platforms

-Setting the PLATFORM_REPO_PATHS to installation folder of platform files can enable makefiles in this library to use DEVICE variable as a pattern.
-Otherwise, full path to .xpfm file needs to be provided via DEVICE variable.
+Setting the PLATFORM_REPO_PATHS to installation folder of platform files can enable makefiles in this library to use PLATFORM variable as a pattern.
+Otherwise, full path to .xpfm file needs to be provided via PLATFORM variable.

 Source Files and Application Development
 ----------------------------------------